Our vineyards are acclaimed sites in Carneros, the Russian River Valley, Santa Lucia Highlands, and beyond.

 Diversity in altitude, topography, and exposure creates a rich palette of wines, including coastal Pinot Noir.

-Our admiration for Hartmann Vineyard goes way back.
+Our admiration for Las Nietas Vineyard (formerly Hartmann Vineyard) goes way back.
 The vineyard is located on a steep hillside in the Santa Cruz Mountains above Corralitos, next door to the great estate vineyard of Windy Oaks.
-It was our attraction to the wines of Windy Oaks, and the farming of Jim Schultze there with his own wines, that first drew our attention to this exceptional area.
+It was our attraction to the wines of Windy Oaks that first drew our attention to this exceptional area.
 The elevation, coastal exposure, and steep topography of this vineyard foster one of the longest growing seasons in the Santa Cruz Mountains.
 The length of hang time in this vineyard allows flavors to develop gradually with outstanding depth and complexity.
-After we learned that Hartmann Vineyard was farmed by Jim as well, we were excited to make a wine at this incredible site.
+The vineyard is farmed for us by Bob Hartmann (hence the earlier name), and now is named for his granddaughters ("Las Nietas", in Spanish).
 We produce our Pinot Noir here predominantly from Pommard 4 and 777 cuttings, which contribute fresh notes of flowers and berries commingled with dried herb and garrigue.
 As an extremely low-yielding vineyard with sometimes challenging conditions in the mountains, harvests can be a bit unpredictable.
 Some years we can't make a wine here at all.

 A small group with shared interests or tastes.